MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Audiences_NetworkPlanner.md

 1. In the **Targeting** tab in the left pane, select one or more audience segments.

-   You can target—or exclude—the following:
+   You can targetâ€”or excludeâ€”the following:

    - **Location**
    - **Age**